enatsek/Debian-Ubuntu/apache.md

 Apache HTTP Server is a free and open-source web server software that facilitates the delivery of web content to users.
 It is one of the most popular web servers, known for its reliability, security, and extensive customization options.

 ### 0.1.
 Environment
-I used Debian and Ubuntu server editions, specifically Debian 12 & 13, and Ubuntu 22.04 & 24.04 LTS Servers.
+I used Debian and Ubuntu server editions, specifically Debian 12 & 13, and Ubuntu 24.04 & 26.04 LTS Servers.

-I have a test domain name: 386387.xyz, which I used for testing.
+I have a test domain name: 386387.xyz, which I use for testing.
 The test hostnames used are:

 - 386387.xyz
 - www.386387.xyz